avtanski/pic_assembly_math/README.md

 Multibyte Arithmetic Assembly Library for PIC Microcontrollers
 ==============================================================

-This library is suitable for PIC microcontroller projects that require basic multi-byte arithmetical operations - addition, subtraction, multiplication, and division.
-The number of bytes for each operand is configurable.
+This is a lightweight math library for 8-bit PIC microcontroller projects that require basic multi-byte arithmetical operations - addition, subtraction, multiplication, and division.
+The number of bytes for the operands is configurable.

 The library supports the following operations: